inkyscope/TidyTuesdayR/README.md

 I'd like to thank you from the core of my heart for contributors to make #Tidy Tuesday get going exuberantly.
 You have been a rich source of inspiration throughout this year and I am looking forward to returning the favor by joining the part of #TidyTuesday community soon.
 It would not have been possible without your generous sharing mind and contribution, encouragement and support.

-It has been my privilege to take a look at various approaches on data analysis along with an attractive visualization.
+It has been my previlege to delve into various approaches on data analysis along with a jaw dropping visualization.
 Whereas it is apparent that my graphs are not enough to capture what data is to be revealed, my passion on data wrangling is getting richer than I anticipated.
-I have reflected on the by far the most rewarding experiences when I find myself willing to put in the extra effort to create an equivalent or alteration for what I was looking at.
+I have reflected on the by far the most rewarding experiences when I find myself willing to put in the extra effort to create an equivalent or alteration for what I am looking at.

 ## References(Book, Website, Youtube, Github)